What is Tororo in Japanese Food Culture?

 Tororo is actually the word for grated yam, and the Japanese yams I introduced the other day, Yamaimo (Yamato Imo), Nagaimo, or Jinenjo is often prepared to make Tororo.

 Tororo (とろろ: Grated Japanese Yam)

 For Tororo, those root vegetables are grated raw with a flat fine-mesh grater or crushed and ground in a mortar called Suri-Bachi (すり鉢) until smooth paste consistency.

 In general, Tororo is more or less sticky and viscous.
 In the grated yam, a substance called calcium oxalate is contained, which causes itching in the body of some people.

-Nonetheless, Tororo is known as healthy, nutritious food and is rich in vitamins and minerals such as vitamin B1, vitamin C, calcium, and potassium.
+Nonetheless, Tororo is known as a healthy, nutritious food and is rich in vitamins and minerals such as vitamin B1, vitamin C, calcium, and potassium.